upkie/vulp/README.md

 ## Q and A

-### Performance

-#### I just started a simulation spine but it's surprisingly slow, how come?

-Make sure you switch Bazel's [compilation mode](https://bazel.build/reference/command-line-reference#flag--compilation_mode) to "opt" when running both robot experiments and simulations.
-The compilation mode is "fastbuild" by default.
-Note that it is totally fine to compile agents in "fastbuild" during development while testing them on a spine compiled in "opt" that keeps running in the background.

-#### I have a Bullet simulation where the robot balances fine, but the agent repeatedly warns it "Skipped X clock cycles".
-What could be causing this?

-This happens when your CPU is not powerful enough to run the simulator in real-time along with your agent and spine.
-You can call [`Spine::simulate`](https://upkie.github.io/vulp/classvulp_1_1spine_1_1Spine.html#a886ef5562b33f365d86e77465dd86204) with ``nb_substeps = 1`` instead of ``Spine::run``, which will result in the correct simulation time from the agent's point of view but make the simulation slower than real-time from your point of view.

-#### I'm running a pi3hat spine, why are my timings more erratic than the ones plotted above?

-Make sure you configure CPU isolation and set the scaling governor to ``performance`` for real-time performance on a Raspberry Pi.

 ### Design choices

 #### Why use dictionaries rather than an [interface description language](https://en.wikipedia.org/wiki/Interface_description_language) like Protocol Buffers?